the Gen X Movie club

 Take a listen as we examine characters, themes, motivations, and ask questions such as, “Was Andie’s dad an alcoholic?”
 “Was Ducky a stalker?”
 And finally, “Will this relationship last?”
 The answer to the last one is pretty obvious.
 To us at least.
 Do you agree???
 Let’s start a dialogue!

-Take a listen as we dive deep into the film’s larger themes of 80s social mobility, conspicuous consumption, and keeping up white middle class appearances in the US.
+Take a listen as we dive deep into Cameron Crowe’s directorial debut in “Say Anything.”
+We look at the film’s larger themes of 80s social mobility, conspicuous consumption, and keeping up white middle class appearances in the US.
 Our analysis emphasizes the uniqueness of James Court as the villain and how the film juxtaposes Lloyd Dobler as the hero, firm in his authenticity and unexpected (yet genuine) interpersonal skills.
+Let us know what you think!

-So between now and July 1st, we encourage you to (re)watch “Say Anything" to reacquaint yourself with this iconic Gen X classic.
+We encourage you to (re)watch “Some Kind of Wonderful” to reacquaint yourself with this lesser known but still beloved Gex X film.
 Then tune in to hear our take of the film.
 Let us know what you think!